-All patients included in this study will receive a point-of-care antigen rapid test for SARS-CoV-2 (Roche SARS-CoV-2 Rapid Antigen Test) and a subsequent RT-PCR on the day of initial presentation.
-Afterwards, patients will be assigned either to the group "SARS-CoV-2 positive with flu-like symptoms" or to the group "SARS-CoV-2 negative with flu-like symptoms" depending on the test results.
-For cost reasons, the patients in the SARS-CoV-2 negative with flu symptoms group cannot be tested for other respiratory pathogens.
-However, data from the Robert Koch Institute indicate the frequency of possible respiratory pathogens.
-Thus, in the 10th calendar week of 2022, a total of 72 (60%) of the 121 sent in sentinel samples (national reference centre influenza) identified respiratory viruses, including most frequently SARS-CoV-2 (n=32, 26 %), followed by rhinoviruses (n=20, 17 %), human metapneumoviruses (hMPV) (n=18, 15 %), human seasonal coronaviruses (hCoV) (n=6, 5%), influenza A(H3N2) viruses (n=4, 3%), parainfluenza viruses (PIV) (n=3, 2%), and respiratory syncytial viruses (RSV) (n=2, 2%) [21].
-Taking into account the other weekly reports from 2022, human metapneumoviruses (7-22%) and human seasonal coronaviruses (1-17%) dominated in addition to SARS-CoV-2.
-Influenza viruses in particular play a subordinate role as pathogens of respiratory tract infections (<5%) [22].
+Robert Koch Institute indicate the frequency of possible respiratory pathogens.
+Thus, in the 10th calendar week of 2022, a total of 72 (60%) of the 121 sent in sentinel samples (national reference centre influenza) identified respiratory viruses, including most frequently SARS-CoV-2 (n=32, 26%), followed by rhinoviruses (n=20, 17%), human metapneumoviruses (hMPV) (n=18, 15%), human seasonal coronaviruses (hCoV) (n=6, 5%), influenza A(H3N2) viruses (n=4, 3%), parainfluenza viruses (n=3, 2%) and respiratory syncytial viruses (n=2, 2%).
+Taking into account the other weekly reports from 2022, hMPV (7%-16%), rhinoviruses (7%-22%) and hCoV (1%-17%) dominated in addition to SARS-CoV-2.
+Influenza viruses in particular play a subordinate role as pathogens of respiratory tract infections (<5%).
+22

-All patients will have venous blood (15.3 mL) collected on three different visits to determine cfDNA concentrations as well as the inflammation markers hsCRP, ESR and a differential blood count (t0= day of recruitment, t1= after 7 days, t2= after 14 days).
-In addition, temperature, oxygen saturation and respiratory rate will be measured at all three visits and patients must complete a questionnaire about current symptoms [23].
-The blood samples t0 were collected at the day when the patients came to the General practice with having symptoms occurring in the last 24-48 hours.
-Blood samples will then be centrifuged directly at the general practitioner's office at 1600 rpm to obtain the necessary blood plasma to avoid possible lysis of the cells.
-The samples will be stored at -20 °C until the required case numbers are reached and will thereafter be transported to Mainz.
-Once there, the samples will be stored in the freezer at -80 °C until the further analysis for the same purpose of the study objectives is performed.
-The cfDNA concentrations, including non-disease-specific qualitative aspects such as integrity of DNA, will be determined at the Department of Sports Medicine, Prevention and Rehabilitation at the Johannes Gutenberg University Mainz using a self-established qPCR [24].
-The material will be processed in a S2 laboratory.
+All patients will have venous blood (15.3 mL) collected on three different visits to determine cfDNA concentrations as well as the inflammation markers high-sensitive CRP (hsCRP), erythrocyte sedimentation rate (ESR) and a differential blood count (to=day of recruitment, t1=after 7 days, t5=after 14 days).
+In addition, temperature, oxygen saturation and respiratory rate will be measured at all three visits and patients must complete a questionnaire about current symptoms.23 The blood samples t0 were collected at the day when the patients came to the general practice with having symptoms occurring in the last 24-48 hours.
+Blood samples will then be centrifuged directly at the GP's office at 1600 rpm to obtain the necessary blood plasma to avoid possible lysis of the cells.
+The samples will be stored at -20°C until the required case numbers are reached and will thereafter be transported to Mainz.
+Once there, the samples will be stored in the freezer at -80°C until the further analysis for the same purpose of the study objectives is performed.
+The cfDNA concentrations, including non-disease-specific qualitative aspects such as integrity of DNA, will be determined at the Department of Sports Medicine, Prevention and Rehabilitation at the Johannes Gutenberg University Mainz using a self-established qPCR.9 The material will be processed in a S2 laboratory.

-After six months, patients with a SARS-CoV-2 infection will be contacted again by telephone to inquire about possible long-term symptoms (post-COVID-19-syndrome according to the NICE guidelines [25]) and again to determine cfDNA levels in patients who remain symptomatic.
+After 6 months, patients with a SARS-CoV-2 infection will be contacted again by telephone to inquire about possible long-term symptoms (post-COVID-19-syndrome according to the NICE guidelines24) and again to determine cfDNA levels in patients who remain symptomatic.
 Special note will be made of whether there has been a new SARS-CoV-2 infection or a vaccination against SARS-CoV-2 in the meantime.

-Analysis will be done intention to treat, as it may not be possible to retrieve blood samples from the patients at t1 or t2 due to hospitalisation or other circumstances.
+Analysis will be done intention to treat, as it may not be possible to retrieve blood samples from the patients at t_1 or t_2 due to hospitalisation or other circumstances.
 All participants can discontinue their participation in the trial at any time for any reason without prejudice to current or future medical care.
 The investigator may discontinue patients' participation in the trial for any reason for their safety or in their best interest.
-If participants express a desire to withdraw from the study, they will receive instructions to complete an "end-of-study" visit, which will also be voluntary.
+If participants express a desire to withdraw from the study, they will receive instructions to complete an 'end-of-study' visit, which will also be voluntary.
 All participants can receive any concomitant treatment at any time during the trial.
 However, participants must indicate at each study visit whether they are receiving any concomitant drug therapy.